All Products

 Low

-We recommend that you configure access control policies to limit access clients.
+We recommend that you configure access control policies to limit access by clients.
 This helps prevent attackers from using malicious clients to attack the API or crawl data.

 Unrestricted Access Rate